Vintage Valentines

 The Valentine’s party was a big deal!
 It would always be in the afternoon before school turned out.
 Everyone rode the bus unless they were a teacher’s child or lived within walking distance of the school.
 I rode the bus.

-On the day of the party, everyone would bring Valentines to school for everyone in your class.
-The Valentines might be homemade on construction paper or the store-bought variety.
+The Valentines might be homemade on red, pink, or white construction paper or the store-bought variety.
 It was not unusual for Valentines to be re-purposed.

 The name of the recipient was written on the front of the envelope and the giver’s name was written on the back of the Valentine, usually in pencil.
-Sometimes you could see the previous name carefully erased so the Valentine could be used again.
+Sometimes you could see a previous name carefully erased so the Valentine could be used again.

 Some Valentines had a little screw in the middle so they could be folded to fit in a smaller envelope.
 There was always a special Valentine for the teacher in a purchased box of Valentines.

-Special Valentines
+Special Vintage Valentines

-Large Valentines about 5″ x 5″ could be purchased separately for about 10 cents or so.
+Large Valentines about 5″ x 5″ could be purchased separately for about 5-10 cents or so.
 These big Valentines were “very” special if you received one.
 Typically, they would be from a boy in the class that liked you.

 Sometimes the special vintage Valentines would have glitter or a sort of flocking on them to make them velvety and sparkly.
 They would be a prized possession to the girls.